 - 2 Nopales pads

-- 2 cloves garlic, peeled
+- 2 cloves garlic, peeled and pounded

 - 2 Roma Tomatoes, seeded and diced

-- 1 small onion, peeled and diced
+- 1 small onion, seeded and diced

-- 1 jalapeno , minced
+- 1 jalapeno pepper, minced

 - 1/2 teaspoon dried Mexican oregano